PeterZs/bound-caustics/README.md

 ## Reproduce

-I plan to release code for almost all figures this time.
+I plan to release code for almost all figures.
 Unfortunately, some experiments rely on local code modifications, so putting them all together needs time.

 - **Fig. 09: demonstration of how to convert position/irradiance bounds into distributions.** In the directory `2d/fig09`, run `run_main_top/bottom.py`.
 You can choose the `_latex` variant to generate the paper figure, which however needs a latex environment.